Hierarchical Correlation Clustering and Tree Preserving Embedding: Experiments

-Figures \ref{fig:UCI_hierarchical_MI} and \ref{fig:UCI_hierarchical_Rand} show the results on different datasets w.r.t. various $\eta$, respectively for MI and for Rand score measures (V-measure exhibits very similar results).
-We observe that among the different methods, HCC performs significantly better than the other methods and demonstrates more robust clustering w.r.t. $\eta$.
+Figure \ref{fig:UCI_hierarchical_MI} shows the results for different datasets as a function of the noise level $\eta$ w.r.t.
+MI.
+Rand scores shown in Figure \ref{fig:UCI_hierarchical_Rand} in Appendix \ref{Appendix:AddExperiments} exhibit a consistent behavior.
+We observe that among different methods, HCC performs significantly better and produces more robust clusters w.r.t. the noise parameter $\eta$.
 The results on \emph{Leaf} and \emph{One-Hundred Plant} are worse with all the methods.
-The reason is that these datasets are complex, having many clusters ($40$ and $100$ clusters) and fairly a small number of objects per cluster.
+The reason is that these datasets are complex, having many clusters (respectively, $40$ and $100$ clusters) and fairly a small number of objects per cluster.